Rangammm/HECTOR/README.md

-# 🤖 HECTOR

-## AI-Powered Intelligent Assistant System — Odoo Hackathon 2026
+## Enterprise Resource Planning (ERP) System for Traveloop — Odoo Hackathon 2026

-HECTOR is a modular, AI-driven assistant platform built to automate, streamline, and intelligently manage business operations.
-It replaces fragmented manual workflows with a unified, real-time, easy-to-use intelligent system — built for scale.
+HECTOR is a full-stack ERP platform purpose-built for travel trips.
+It centralizes and automates the core operations of a travel company — from booking management and customer tracking to invoicing, trip scheduling, and real-time analytics — replacing scattered spreadsheets and manual processes with one unified, intelligent system.

 ---